Kioryu/ENSF-409-Final-Project/README.md

 ## Additional Features
 * Added user login feature (typing in the correct studentID)
 * Added admin GUI for adding new courses, adding new students and terminate server

+## Notes
+* Server and Client code were modified from class example